Insurance Abroad: EHIC & S1 Form Explained 2026

 |---|---|---|

-| Legal basis | EU coordination rules, EHIC, S1 | Country specific, agreement if any |
+| Legal basis | EU coordination rules, EHIC, S1 | Country-specific, agreement if any |

-| Doctor visit | Public doctors with card | Often pay first, then reimbursement |
+| Doctor visit | Public doctors with card | Often pay upfront, then claim reimbursement |

-| Repatriation | Not included, supplement needed | Strongly recommended privately |
+| Repatriation | Not included — supplement needed | Strongly recommended via private cover |

-| Private supplement | Recommended | Strongly required |
+| Private supplement | Recommended | Practically essential |

-| Forms | EHIC, S1 | Auslandskrankenschein or none if no agreement |
+| Forms | EHIC, S1 | Auslandskrankenschein, or none if no agreement |

 Common mistakes when applying

-Applying for forms too late
+Applying too late

-Mixing up short and long stays
+Mixing up short stays and permanent relocation

-Private doctors without supplementary cover
+Seeing a private doctor without supplementary cover

 Private doctors are not reimbursed by the statutory fund.

-Missing repatriation cover
+No repatriation cover

 Documentation, reimbursement and lasting cover